RobinGhosh64/salesforce_events_to_azure/README.md

 To test locally:

     npm install
-    npm start or node server.js
+    npm start OR node server.js

 To deploy to Azure, create a App Service Plan, crank up a blank Web App using nodejs.
 Make sure it works.
-Go to the App Settings  and add these 5 variables and then deploy the code using push from IDE or pull using Deployment Center
+Go to the App Settings  and add these 6 variables and then deploy the code using push from Visual Studio Code or pull using Deployment Center